- Public Works

 Avoid installing landscaping during the hottest months, especially in dry years.
 When appropriate, install drought-resistant turf, trees, and xeric plants.
 Where possible, use low-water drip irrigation.

-All of Broomfield's customers are encouraged to water trees and shrubs as needed.
+- All of Broomfield's customers are encouraged to water trees and shrubs as needed.
 Trees and shrubs in City and County parks will also be watered as needed if conditions do turn hot and dry.
-For information regarding winter tree watering, click here.

 Any other water conservation measures that you can implement will be appreciated.
 Remember that a little effort and a little common sense will make a big difference in conserving this most valuable resource.